 The Series 2019 Housing Refunding Certificates were issued on January 16, 2019 to refund the outstanding Series 2010B Housing Certificates, in advance of the first optional prepayment date of the Series 2010B Certificates on July 1, 2020.
 The Series 2010B Certificates were issued at taxable fixed interest rates ranging from 8.35 - 8.55% under the Build America Bonds program.
 The Series 2019 Certificates were issued at a tax-exempt fixed interest rate ranging from 3.25 - 5.00%.
 The Certificates, which mature on July 1, 2039 and July 1, 2040, are callable at the option of the Financing Corporation beginning on January 1, 2029.

 The Series 2019 Housing Refunding Certificates proceeds were used to fund an escrow account in an amount necessary to pay the outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest until the July 1, 2020 prepayment date.
 Pursuant to an escrow agreement, dated January 16, 2019, the Financing Corporation was discharged from its obligation to the holders of the Series 2010B Certificates.
 The escrow agent accepted the deposit of net proceeds to be held in an irrevocable escrow fund during the term of the agreement, for the benefit of the Certificate holders, and invested the funds in United States Treasury securities with terms necessary to pay the amounts of principal and interest due.
-As of June 30, 2020, the defeased Series 2010B Certificates were outstanding in the principal amount of \$15,140,000.
+The outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest, was paid in full on July 1, 2020.
 The advance refunding resulted in a difference between the reacquisition price and the net carrying amount of the refunded debt of \$918,741.
 This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2040 using the straight line method.
-At June 30, 2020, the unamortized balance of the deferred outflow was \$733,422.
+At June 30, 2021, the unamortized balance of the deferred outflow was \$611,179.
 The Financing Corporation completed the advance refunding to reduce its total debt service payments over the next 21 years by approximately \$2.7 million and to obtain an economic gain (difference between the present values of the old and new debt service payments) of approximately \$1.8 million.

-The Series 2020 Housing Refunding Certificates are not secured by any assets pledged as collateral.
+The Series 2019 Housing Refunding Certificates are not secured by any assets pledged as collateral.
 The trust indenture contains provisions that in an event of default, the outstanding principal may be accelerated.